i-qcc/iqcc-calibration/REFACTORING_PLAN.md

 ## Notes

 - This refactoring only affects functions that are **exact duplicates** ✅
-- Functions unique to `iqcc_research.quam_config.lib` will remain unchanged ✅
+- Functions unique to `iqcc_calibration_tools.quam_config.lib` will remain unchanged ✅
 - The refactoring maintains backward compatibility in terms of function behavior ✅
 - All existing functionality will be preserved, just using different import paths ✅